Albuquerque Ghost Tour — 13 Haunted Stops, Self-Guided

 Is the Albuquerque ghost tour free?

-The first 3 stops are completely free — no account required.
+The first 5 stops are completely free — no account required.
 To unlock all 13 stops, a History Nearby premium subscription is $4.99/month or $49.99/year.

 Do I need a guide for the Albuquerque ghost tour?

-No. This is a self-guided walking tour.
-Each stop includes the address, a map pin, and the full haunting story.
-Walk at your own pace, start anytime, and take any route you like.
+No. This is a self-guided tour you can start anytime.
+Each stop includes the address, a map pin, and the story tied to that location.
+Follow the suggested stop order or move at your own pace.

 How long does the Albuquerque ghost tour take?